-There are various ways in which Kiosk configuration can be carried out depending on the follows factors
+However, There are various ways in which Kiosk configuration can be carried out depending on the following factors

 - App Type: Kiosk to run a Universal Windows Platform (UWP) app or Windows Desktop Application.
 Also for digital Signage, make use of the digital sign player as your kiosk app.